 In July 2019, on the first official week of the climbing season, I made the trip from Tokyo to Fujikawaguchiko with a big dream: to climb Mount Fuji with absolutely zero training and preparation.

-Though it felt like a gruelling feat at the time, and despite having a handful of panic attacks prior to taking my first steps up the mountain, the journey absolutely felt worth it once it was all over (note that I didn’t say when I reached the summit).
+Though it felt like a gruelling feat at the time, and despite experiencing multiple panicked moments prior to taking my first steps up the mountain, the journey absolutely felt worth it once it was all over (note that I didn’t say when I reached the summit).

 There were a few things I would have appreciated knowing before setting out on the climb, so if you’re considering tackling Fuji-san in the future, then consider these 10 learnings your own official ‘heads-up’.